The Future of Restaurant Real Estate

 But don’t make the mistake of relying on your current POS system.
 New technology in restaurants will be the enabler for such efforts.
 Invest in solutions that support not only transactions, but also customization and data collection.
 Case in point: Tropical Smoothie took its dine-in experience virtual by enabling customized smoothies for online and mobile sales.
 Come quarter three of 2021, and digital sales made up 75% of the company’s sales growth.

-More importantly, evaluate how this omnichannel approach fits into your overarching restaurant real estate strategy.
+It’s also important to evaluate how this omnichannel approach fits into your overarching restaurant real estate strategy.
 For example, is a mix of brick-and-mortar locations, pop-ups, and ghost kitchens necessary to see the strategy through?
 Is an outdoor dining space ideal?
 What about parking for pickup orders?
 Do you need warehouse space for preparing and packaging meal kit deliveries?

-4. Redesign the customer experience.
+4. Redesign the customer experience

 The customer experience in restaurants has never been more important than it is today.
 Consumers enter the brick-and-mortar space with certain expectations for technology, engagement, safety, and so on.
 Fail to meet even one of these expectations, and patrons will look elsewhere to satisfy their next craving.